Brittial Bania: Medieval history

-During the Medieval Period, most of the people from the Bania community accepted Vaishnavism under the patronage of Srimanta Sankardeva.
+During the medieval Period, most of the people from the Bania community accepted Vaishnavism under the patronage of Srimanta Sankardeva.
 Hari Das Baniya, a prominent Vaishnav Saint during the 16th-century, was a devotee and a very close disciple of Srimanta Sankardeva.
 Hari Das Bania Ata later took patronage at the Barpeta Satra although he originally belonged to Nagaon.
 He played a significant role in the Vaishnav movement led by Srimanta Samkardeva.
-The famous historian of the Ahom King, Purandar Singha, Swarnakar Dutiram Hazarika was from this community.
-One of his well known history books is Kali Bharat Buranji.
-It is the one and only history book written in the form of poetry in Assam.
+The Bania people like the Kaibarta were considered lower class by the Kayastha and Brahmin community of Assam during the medieval period.
+This system is still prevalent in some parts of Assam.